sukunis/OMERO.openlink/omero-openlink/README.rst

             autoindex_format html; # html, xml, json, or jsonp autoindex_exact_size off; # on off
             autoindex_localtime on; # on off  (UTC)
-            alias /storage/openlink/;  # the links will be created here }
+            alias OPENLINK_DIR;  # the links will be created here }